A quick summary:

 Shorter working days for wellbeing

-Providing shorter days won’t have a negative impact, it can be a great choice for your workplace wellbeing day.
+Providing shorter days won’t have a negative impact, it can be a great choice for your employee wellbeing day.
 Start by asking your team what particular day of the week they would prefer to finish earlier.

-When they are literally all over the world, it can be difficult.
+When they are literally all over the world, this can be difficult.
 Whether you’re in the office or working from home, online multiplayer quizzes, games and puzzles are a great way to enjoy a wellbeing day.

 It’s team-building activities like this that help team members build relationships, increase engagement and boost wellbeing.
-Alternatively, these team-building exercises could be the chance for new employees to get to know everyone.
+Alternatively, these team-building exercises could be the chance for new employees to get to know everyone during wellness days.

 Leaderboard and team-wide challenges